SaneMethod/jquery-ajax-localstorage-cache/README.md

 	* Default: URL + TYPE(GET/POST) + DATA
 * isCacheValid
 	* This function must return true or false.
 On false, the cached response is removed.
 	* Default: null
+* isResponseValid
+	* This function must return true or false.
+On false, the response will not be cached.
+	* Default: null

 ## Notes